The Gospel of John Chapter 5 is when things really start to "heat up."

 Your learning comes from reading and studying the Bible.
-After you have read the Scripture passage below, answer the following questions.
+After you've read the Scripture passage below, answer the following questions.
 It's a good idea to do them every day, so we offer to email the questions to you every day - just sign up below.

 Gospel of John Chapter 5 (King James Version)